GSA/digitalgov.gov/content/posts/2016-03-07-the-content-corner-how-google-judges-your-content.md

 # Don’t Forget that Content Pillar

-Way back in [my first post](https://www.WHATEVER/2015/02/09/the-content-corner-content-pillars-the-foundation-of-any-effective-content-strategy/), I shared with you the content pillar concept and it remains a wonderful way to solve some of the issues I have raised in this post.
+Way back in [my first post]({{< relref "2015-02-09-the-content-corner-content-pillars-the-foundation-of-any-effective-content-strategy.md" >}}, I shared with you the content pillar concept and it remains a wonderful way to solve some of the issues I have raised in this post.
 By building a pillar around any piece of content it allows you to address both the quantity and the quality content struggle by providing additional content types that users will value.

 The content pillar can help you develop video, infographics, and other images to include with your content to provide a more engaging experience for the user.